Classic brick apartment building courtyard

 Audited financial statements

-Annual audited financials and quarterly portfolio reports covering occupancy, capital improvements, and market conditions - full transparency into what you own.
+Annual audited financials and quarterly portfolio reports covering occupancy, capital improvements, and market conditions, with full transparency into what you own.

 Nothing to manage

-Tenants, maintenance, leasing, compliance - all of it transfers at close.
+Tenants, maintenance, leasing, compliance: all transfer at close.
 You become a passive LP on day one.

 Common questions